 Angst?
-What Angst?: You'd think that the complete eradication of all kids under the age of ten would be a bit depressing, but people seem to take it in stride.
+What Angst?: You'd think that the complete eradication of all kids under the age of ten would at the very least be a bit depressing, but people seem to take it in stride.
 Given how much disruption this would have on the global population, this approaches Cosy Catastrophe levels.

 T. Mark Delanty from books 5/6/7 is also notable for two reasons.
-One, he called Rayford out on being a total jerkass and got the man to admit he was wrong (this is a Canon Sue he called out, by the way).
+One, he called Rayford out on being a total jerkass and got the man to admit he was wrong.
 Two, he's one of the few people in the books who actually comes off as genuinely good.

 Jonathan Stonagal, a supporting antagonist who doesn't survive the first book, is surprisingly widely regarded as having had a great deal of wasted potential.
 It doesn't hurt that in the film adaptation, his character is actually played up something fierce, to the point that he comes off as a serious contender for the "Antichrist" position.

 Loretta, the only person at the church seen to get things done while Bruce the pastor builds a hole in the ground to hide in with only his "inner circle."